 - Older children - offer them some food every now and then.
 However, if he or she does not want to eat, that is fine.
 Drinks are the most important consideration and food can wait until the appetite returns.

-Neither loperamide nor Pepto-Bismol® is recommended for children with diarrhoea.
-There are concerns that loperamide may cause a blockage of the gut (intestinal obstruction) in children with diarrhoea.
-Pepto-Bismol® contains salicylate which should not be used in children under the age of 16 because of the possible association between salicylates and Reye's syndrome (a rare problem causing inflammation of the brain and liver failure).
+Loperamide is not recommended for children with diarrhoea.
+There are concerns that it may cause a blockage of the gut (intestinal obstruction) in children with diarrhoea.

 Most children with traveller's diarrhoea do not need treatment with antibiotics.
 However, for the same reasons as discussed for adults above, antibiotic treatment may sometimes be advised in certain cases.

 Most people have mild illness and complications of traveller's diarrhoea are rare.
 However, if complications do occur, they can include the following:

 This is the most common complication.
 It occurs if the salts and water that are lost in your stools (faeces), or when you are sick (vomit), are not replaced by you drinking adequate fluids.
 If you can manage to drink plenty of fluids then dehydration is unlikely to occur, or is only likely to be mild and will soon recover as you drink.

 Severe dehydration can lead to a drop in your blood pressure.
 This can cause reduced blood flow to your vital organs.
 If dehydration is not treated, your kidneys may be damaged.
 Some people who become severely dehydrated need a 'drip' of fluid directly into a vein.
 This requires admission to hospital.
 People who are elderly or pregnant are more at risk of dehydration.